corda/corda-docs/content/en/docs/corda-enterprise/4.4/node/setup/corda-configuration-file.md

    *Default:* false

   `initialiseSchema`
-   The property is used only when a node runs against a H2 database, and it's replaced by the ``runMigration`` property for other databases.
+   The property is used only when a node runs against a H2 database, and it's replaced by the `runMigration` property for other databases.
     Boolean which indicates whether to update the database schema at startup (or create the schema when node starts for the first time).
-    If set to ``false`` on startup, the node will validate if it's running against a compatible database schema.
+    If set to `false` on startup, the node will validate if it's running against a compatible database schema.

    *Default:* true

   `initialiseAppSchema`
     The property is used only when a node runs against a H2 database.
-    The property allows to override ``database.initialiseSchema`` for the Hibernate DDL generation for CorDapp schemas.
+    The property allows to override `database.initialiseSchema` for the Hibernate DDL generation for CorDapp schemas.
-    ``UPDATE`` performs an update of CorDapp schemas, while ``VALID`` only verifies their integrity and ``NONE`` performs no check.
+    `UPDATE` performs an update of CorDapp schemas, while `VALID` only verifies their integrity and `NONE` performs no check.
-    When ``initialiseSchema`` is set to ``false``, then ``initialiseAppSchema`` may be set as ``VALID`` or ``NONE`` only.
+    When `initialiseSchema` is set to `false`, then `initialiseAppSchema` may be set as `VALID` or `NONE` only.

-   *Default:* CorDapp schema creation is controlled with ``initialiseSchema``.
+   *Default:* CorDapp schema creation is controlled with `initialiseSchema`.

   `runMigration`
     Boolean on whether to run the database migration scripts at startup.
 In production please keep it false.
-For more information please check :doc:`database-management`.
+For more information please check [Database management scripts](../../cordapps/database-management.md).
 If migration is not run, on startup, the node will check if it's running on the correct database version.
-    The property is used only when a node runs against a database other than H2, and it's replaced by the ``initialiseSchema`` property for other databases.
+    The property is used only when a node runs against a database other than H2, and it's replaced by the `initialiseSchema` property for other databases.

    *Default:* false

   `schema`
     Some database providers require a schema name when generating DDL and SQL statements.
 The value is passed to the Hibernate property 'hibernate.default_schema'.
 This is optional.

   `hibernateDialect`
     Optional property for testing/development against an unsupported database.
-The value is passed to Hibernate ``hibernate.dialect`` option.
+The value is passed to Hibernate `hibernate.dialect` option.
     All supported databases don't require this option, as Hibernate sets the correct dialect value out of box.

 `dataSourceProperties`
   This section is used to configure the JDBC connection and database driver used for the node's persistence.
-  To add additional data source properties (for a specific JDBC driver) use the ``dataSource.`` prefix with the property name (e.g. ``dataSource.customProperty = value``).
+  To add additional data source properties (for a specific JDBC driver) use the `dataSource.` prefix with the property name (e.g. `dataSource.customProperty = value`).

   `dataSourceClassName`
     JDBC Data Source class name.